Meat, milk, or wool?

 In areas where there is a large commercial sheep industry,

-producers may be able to establish demand for commercial rams.
+producers may be able to establish a demand for commercial rams.
 One option for selling

 rams is to participate in Central Ram Performance Testing Programs.